-Much like in the movie, AI is helping seniors to keep their independence but also offering caretakers peace of mind as they will no longer have to worry about how the people they are caring for will get on without their constant presence.
+Much like in the Machine learning for the movie, AI is helping seniors to keep their independence but also offering caretakers peace of mind as they will no longer have to worry about how the people they are caring for will get on without their constant presence.
 With how similar it is to our current world, Robot and Frank offers some key takeaways that, if kept in mind, could serve us well as we bring AI deeper into our lives.

 New to AI?
 Download this free glossary!

 Frank is a gruff old man with two adult children (Hunter and Madison).
 Suffering from dementia, his memory is deteriorating, causing his children to worry.
 Since Madison travels for work, Hunter is left alone to make regular 10-hour round trips to see their father, who is (at least outwardly) unmoved by their fretting.

 So when Hunter buys Frank “a robot companion” that has been programmed to work as a home health aide, the old man is, to say the least, unimpressed.